adoptium/documentation-services/README.md

 ## Introduction

-MicroProfile application to provide dynamic documentation on the adoptium.net website.
+The service is in development.
+It should provide the documentation that is created at [this repository](https://github.com/AdoptOpenJDK/website-adoptium-documentation) on the [adoptium.net website](https://adoptium.net).
+The service is based on [Eclipse MicroProfile](https://microprofile.io).

 ## Building and launching this application